 It is important to note that driving a motorcycle is different than operating a car.
 Motorcycle riders need to drive much more defensively.
 They should operate with the assumption that other drivers on the road cannot see them, due to their small stature.

 Wearing the appropriate gear while on a motorcycle is essential as well.
-Protective clothing, like leather jackets and pants, gloves, and boots with nonskid soles can help minimize the severity of the injuries in the event of an accident.
+Protective clothing, like leather jackets and pants, leather gloves, and boots with nonskid soles can help minimize the severity of the injuries in the event of an accident.
 Some motorcyclists also put reflective tape on their clothing for an added layer of protection and visibility.

 Overall, the best thing a person can do before getting on their motorcycle is ensure that the vehicle is ready and the driver is prepared.